vinitkumarsingh632-creator/webAuditAPI/README.md

 ## Deployment

 The project uses a Next.js frontend and an Express backend.
 Production environment variables must be configured on the hosting provider.

+## License

+Add your chosen license before publishing the repository.